Head and neck cancer

 Every year in the United States, about 40,000 individuals are diagnosed with various types of head and neck cancers, including oral and throat cancers.

-Cause of head and neck cancers
+What causes head and neck cancers?

 Whether you've already received a diagnosis and a referral or are concerned about potential symptoms, schedule an appointment today.
 Our team of specialists in head and neck cancer is prepared to assist you.